 One of the more unexpected and enchanting parts of Morocco has to be the mighty Atlas Mountains.
 This mountain range spans much of the country and was a constant feature of the skyline during my Morocco tour.
-On the trip we had driven through Middle Atlas Mountains but hadn’t really spent any real time in them.
+On the trip, we had driven through the Middle Atlas Mountains when going from Fes to the Sahara Desert but hadn’t spent any real time in them.
 That all changed with the village of Aroumd.

 Hike to Aroumd